Weight Loss and Age: 10 Tips for Losing Weight in Your 60s and 70sArticle posted in: Fitness Lifestyle Diet & Nutrition

 Walking is a healthy, low-impact form of exercise that you can do every day to keep your metabolism active.
 You also want to do some strength-building exercise to help maintain as much of your muscle mass as possible.
 If you don’t belong to a gym where you can lift small weights, you can pick up basic ankle and hand weights at a sporting goods store or online.
 You can even use cans of food or water bottles!

 “To build muscle, the exercises must be challenging, but they shouldn’t be stressful,” says Harvard Health Publishing.
 “The idea is to lift a weight you can comfortably manage for eight repetitions and try to keep going until you reach 15 repetitions.”
 Always speak with your doctor before starting an exercise routine.

 10. Get personalized.

 You can lose weight and look your best even when you’re past your 60th birthday.
 However, your body and its needs are very different than those of younger people.
 All-new personalized weight loss plans from Nutrisystem create a diet tailored to you and your unique metabolism.
-We take your age, body type, gender and other factors into account to give you a surefire path to the healthiest, happiest version of you.
+We take your age, gender, activity level and other factors into account to give you a surefire path to the healthiest, happiest version of you.